 Norton Safe Web results for askleo.com.
 Click for larger image.
 (Screenshot: askleo.com)

-It’s unclear exactly what “Norton Safe Web has analyzed…” really means (its results are apparently not included in that of Virus Total), but you’ll see a “community rating” section which can be useful.
+It’s unclear exactly what “Norton Safe Web has analyzed…” means (its results are apparently not included in that of Virus Total), but you’ll see a “community rating” section that can be useful.

 Web of Trust

-Web of Trust became quite controversial several years ago when it was discovered they were selling data collected by their toolbar.
+Web of Trust became controversial several years ago when it was discovered that they were selling data collected by their toolbar.
 The solution is simple: don’t use their toolbar.

 Is askleo.com safe?
 I hope so!